Mostly smoke damage from fire at West Carthage PetaWatt facility

 Mr. Draper said the inside of the main building did sustain some smoke damage.

-Nobody was inside when the fire started, and no firefighters were injured as they knocked down the flames.
-Mr. Draper said the Carthage Fire Department was assisted on-scene by the West Carthage and Black River fire departments, and asked the Natural Bridge Fire Department to cover their station during their response.
+No one was inside when the fire started, and no firefighters were injured as they knocked down the flames.
+Mr. Draper said the Carthage Fire Department was assisted on scene by the West Carthage and Black River fire departments, and asked the Natural Bridge Fire Department to cover their station during their response.

 The Carthage Fire Department’s investigators are currently determining what sparked the fire.